Stocks To Keep in Your Portfolio for the Next 30 Years

 However, while there are no sure things, there are some investments that will probably come as close as you can get to a sure thing.
 The best long-term stocks aren’t necessarily going to offer blockbuster returns, but they are in stable industries and look to offer the sort of steady gains that won’t make you rich but will keep your money growing.

 Microsoft might seem like a blast from the past to some, but the software company has actually positioned itself well for strong legacy businesses.
-Its software suite is virtually indispensable to many (if not most) businesses, it has a toe in the social media pool with LinkedIn, it’s in the video-conferencing game with Skype and its Azure cloud computing services are duking it out with Amazon for domination of an all-important, fast-growing market space.
+Its software suite is virtually indispensable to many (if not most) businesses, and its ubiquitous Windows runs on nearly 73% of the world’s computers, according to Statista.
+But the company also has a toe in the social media pool with LinkedIn, it’s in the video-conferencing game with Skype, and its Azure cloud computing services are duking it out with Amazon for domination of an all-important, fast-growing market space.
 All told, Microsoft has a variety of strong verticals, all of which look to be a key piece of the increasingly digital, service-based economy.

 Here you have a business that’s so essential to the American economy that when its major players do a truly horrendous job of it, the federal government will step in to lend the company hundreds of billions of dollars to ensure it stays in business.
 And as far as safe bets go, that makes the largest investment banks a pretty solid option.
-Businesses and consumers alike are always going to need banks, the economy grinds to a halt without them.
-And as such, the largest banks are likely among the safest bets for companies that aren’t going anywhere in the foreseeable future.
+Businesses and consumers alike are always going to need banks; the economy grinds to a halt without them.
+And as such, America’s largest bank, with $3.684 trillion in assets, is likely among the safest bets for companies that aren’t going anywhere in the foreseeable future.

 Johnson & Johnson (JNJ)